 To be completely honest, the little ones did not need any entertainment other than each other’s company.
 I had left the dressing-up basket out in the children’s bedroom.
 Some accessorised their costumes, others got changed.

-‘Pass the parcel’ with Halloween sounds is the only structured activity we did.
+‘Pass the parcel’ with Halloween music is the only structured activity we did.
 Most of the children had a jelly monster when it was their turn to tear the layer of wrapping paper.
 We also included four fun books I bought from Allergy Adventures.
 There were also Moo Free chocolate bars for our little guests who do not eat gelatine.

 I thought about making a papier mâché piñata but ended up filling a paper lantern with sweets.
 It was torn quickly and served its purpose.